napari/napari/docs/source/events/rendering.rst

 (4096, 4096) texture that stores 256 different (256, 256) pixel tiles.
 Adding or remove a single tile from the full atlas texture is very fast.
-Under the hood adding one tile calls ``glTexSubImage2D()`` which only updates the data in that one (256, 256) portion of the full texture.
+Under the hood adding one tile calls ``glTexSubImage2D()`` which only updates the data in that specific (256, 256) portion of the full texture.

-Aside from the data transfer cost, :class:`~napari._vispy.experimental.texture_atlas.TextureAtlas2D` is also fast because we do not have to modify the scene graph or rebuild any shaders.
+Aside from the data transfer cost, :class:`~napari._vispy.experimental.texture_atlas.TextureAtlas2D` is also fast because we do not have to modify the scene graph or rebuild any shaders when a tile is added or removed.
 In an early version of tiled rendering we created a new ``ImageVisual`` for every tile.
 This resulted in scene graph changes and shader rebuilds.
 At the time the scene graph changes were causing crashes with `PyQt5`, but the atlas approach is better for multiple reasons, so even if that crash were fixed the atlas is a better solution.

 Octree Rendering